Skip top navigation

 He works with people to help them perform better, reduce their injury risk, and improve their overall health using research and evidence-based translational approaches that combine laboratory and community engagement.

 Dr. Ambegaonkar is the Editor-in-Chief of the Journal of Dance Medicine & Science, serves on the Editorial Board of the Journal of Athletic Training, and is a reviewer for over 25 different professional journals.
 He serves as a board director for the International Association for Dance Medicine & Science (IADMS) and has chaired its Research Committee.
-He also serves on the Executive Board of the Hylton Performing Arts Center and chairs its Education Committee.
+He also serves on the Executive Board of the Hylton Performing Arts Center and chairs its Strategic Planning Committee.

 Dr. Ambegaonkar is the founding co-director of the Sports Medicine Assessment Research & Testing (SMART) Laboratory, which focuses on injury prevention, neuromechanical assessment, concussions, and sports performance across the lifespan.
 He has published over 80 articles and given over 150 regional, national, and international conference presentations.